Aljoja/Personal-OS/README.md

 # Personal OS 🧠

-Your AI-powered learning and productivity system with persistent memory, project-based learning, and personalized assistance.
+Your AI-powered learning and productivity system with persistent memory, AI-generated roadmaps, project-based learning, and personalized assistance.

 ---